pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 https://github.com/saucelabs-sample-test-frameworks

-For our example, let's start three parallel tests (the open-source account allows 5 parallel virtual machines at most) for Internet Explorer versions 9, 10, and 11.
+To work with our example, let's start three parallel tests (the open-source account allows up to five parallel virtual machines) for Internet Explorer versions 9, 10, and 11.

 Create a new class `SampleTestCaseSauceLabs` annotated with `@RunWith(ConcurrentParameterized.class)`:
 ```java